pauldubois777/find-nearest-vowel-kata/README.md

   - Spaces
 - Code for param validations
   - null or undefined
+  - Too long
   - Invalid characaters
+    - characters before a in sort seq
+    - characters after z in sort seq
   - No vowel in string
 - Develop initial logic
 - Initial logic tests